EddM/wifiplug-api/README.md

 # WifiPlug Ruby Wrapper

 A JRuby wrapper for the [WifiPlug](http://www.wifiplug.co.uk) API.
-The WifiPlug is a little device that you plug other appliances into to control their power status remotely. **Definitely not finished, this is simply my way of documenting to myself (and others) how their API works.** This knowledge will hopefully make their product more attractive to customers so they don't get angry at me for reverse-engineering things.
+The WifiPlug is a little device that you plug other appliances into to control their power status remotely. **Definitely not finished, this is simply my way of documenting to myself (and others) how their API works, because they certainly don't.** This knowledge will hopefully make their product more attractive to customers so they don't get angry at me for reverse-engineering things.

-This is the API I wish they distributed with the product.
+This is closer to the API I wish they distributed with the product.
 The WiFi Plug actually works pretty well, I just wish it was easier to work with.
 This is a high level wrapper, it's possible to go much lower, throwing around JSON payloads and whatever at the socket level.

 ## Notes